 PARENT REQUEST - PERSONAL DIETARY CHANGE: A parent may request any of the following three dietary changes by filling out SECTION 3 of the Medical Statement For Students With Special Nutritional Needs form.
 The signature of your health care provider is not needed for these three requests.

-- (1) A Meatless Entrée, No Pork or No Beef Entrée
+- (1) A Meatless Entrée

 - (2) Lactose-Free Milk

-- (3) Soy Milk
+- (3) Non-Dairy Milk Substitute